babai-men/ATHellCoin/README.md

 **Born in Fire.** HELL is a deflationary meme coin on Solana (Token-2022).
 We've implemented a precision **0.1% fee** on every transaction.
 To ensure 100% transparency, we use audited smart contracts for supply locking and permanent burning.

 ### 🔥 Burn Mechanics
-- **Genesis Burn:** During initial distribution, 1,000,000 $HELL were already burnt due to the 0.1% tax.
+- **Genesis Burn:** During initial distribution, 1,000,000 HELL were already burnt due to the 0.1% tax.
 - **Auto-Burn:** Every trade triggers a 0.1% fee.
 These tokens are harvested and destroyed via the Incinerator, reducing Total Supply forever.

 ### 📊 Tokenomics